knomedia/hubdown/README.md

 $ hubdown my_file.md -o my_file.html
 ```

 When passing the `-o` flag with a file name, hubdown will write the full html output (as though you passed the `-w`) to the file you pass with `-o`.
+See Scraping for CSS below.
+***
+### Scraping for CSS
+Note that when you use either the `-w` or `-o` flags, hubdown will use your network connection to scrap the currently used CSS from github.com.

 ***

 ## Contributing